Skip to main content

 • Small Business Innovation Research (SBIR) Grants - The list of specific SBIR topics and call for proposals typically goes out early in the calendar year with short (~2 month) submission deadline.
 See the NIST SBIR site for application details.
 For more examples see the list of SBIR Past Awards.

-The group's programmatic focus is upon Trustworthy Networks, where we work to establish the technical basis necessary to improve the security, resilience and performance of the communication infrastructures that underly our network-centric society.
-Our research cultivates trust in current and emerging network technologies by developing and applying innovative measurement techniques, improving the quality and timeliness of consensus standards, and providing tools and guidance necessary to expedite adoption of advanced network technologies.
-ITL collaborates directly with leading industry research (Internet Research Task Force), standards (Internet Engineering Task Force) and network operations (North American Network Operators Group) groups to leverage NIST contributions and foster the design, standardization and commercial deployment of solutions to systemic vulnerabilities and robustness issues in the core Internet technologies.
+ITRG's primary focus is upon Trustworthy Networks Research, where we seek to improve the security, resilience and performance of the communication infrastructures that underlie our network-centric society.
+Our work cultivates trust in current and emerging network technologies by developing and applying innovative measurement techniques, improving the quality and timeliness of consensus standards, and providing tools and guidance necessary to expedite adoption of emerging network technologies.

-• The Robust Inter-Domain Routing effort includes collaborative research with leading Internet companies to design and standardize technologies to improve the resilience and security of the Internet’s global routing system.
-It focuses on developing and fostering deployment of mitigation techniques for attacks and misconfigurations that result in large-scale Internet outages.
+• The Robust Inter-Domain Routing project includes collaborative research with leading Internet companies to design and standardize technologies to improve the resilience and security of the Internet’s global routing system.

 • The USGv6 Program works with the IETF and Federal CIO community to provide technical leadership in standards profiles, product testing programs, and deployment guidance to foster the global transition to the next generation Internet Protocol (IPv6).

-Please see each project for details of our contributions including research publications, standards specifications, software tools, guidance documents, workshops, etc.
+Please see individuals project descriptions for examples of our contributions including research publications, standards specifications, software tools, guidance documents, workshops, etc.